cmergny/time-series-forecasting/README.md

 The best, easiest and fastest way to this, is by using conda and the environnement.yml file in this repo.
 In **the time-series-forecasting** folder open a terminal and type:

-     conda env create -f misc/environment.yml
+     conda env create -f misc/environment.yml -n TSF conda activate TSF

-this will create an conda environnement with the necessary modules to run theses scripts.
+this will create a conda environnement called *TSF* with the necessary modules to run theses scripts.
+Once activated, run the scripts in the terminal.

 ## Project layout
 --------